awsdocs/amazon-ec2-user-guide/doc_source/compute-optimized-instances.md

 ## Release notes<a name="compute-instance-release-notes"></a>
 + C4 instances and instances built on the [Nitro System](instance-types.md#ec2-nitro-instances) require 64\-bit EBS\-backed HVM AMIs\.
 They have high\-memory and require a 64\-bit operating system to take advantage of that capacity\.
 HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on high\-memory instance types\.
 In addition, you must use an HVM AMI to take advantage of enhanced networking\.
 + C7g instances are powered by the latest generation AWS Graviton3 processors\.
 They offer up to 25% better performance over the sixth generation AWS Graviton2\-based C6g instances\.
 C7g instances are the first in the cloud to feature DDR5 memory, which provides 50% higher memory bandwidth compared to DDR4 memory to enable high\-speed access to data in memory\.
+  + C7g instances limit the aggregate execution rate of high power instructions such as floating point multiply accumulates across cores in an instance\.
+Future instance types focused on other workload segments may not have this restriction
 + Instances built on the Nitro System have the following requirements:
   + [NVMe drivers](nvme-ebs-volumes.md) must be installed
   + [Elastic Network Adapter \(ENA\) drivers](enhanced-networking-ena.md) must be installed